m-labs/artiq/doc/manual/getting_started_core.rst

     Tutorials on GTKWave options (or other third-party tools) and how best to view VCD files can be found online.
 By default, the data in a trace like ``rtio_slack`` will probably be presented in a raw form.
 To see a stepped wave as in the ARTIQ dashboard, look for options to interpret the data as a real number, then as an analog signal.

-    Pay attention to the timescale of the waveform dock in your chosen viewer; if you have set your signals to display but nothing is visible, it may be zoomed in or out much too far.
+    Pay attention to the timescale of the waveform dock in your chosen viewer; if you have set your signals to display but nothing is visible, it is likely zoomed in or out much too far.

 The easiest way to view recorded analyzer data, however, is directly in the ARTIQ dashboard, a feature which will be presented later in :ref:`interactivity-waveform`.